Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Conclusion

 \section{Conclusion}

-We demonstrated an enhancement of the effective bulk second-order susceptibility in ABC~type heterostructures by optimizing the thickness of the ABC period, achieving an optimal value of $t_{\text{ABC}} = 1.5$\nobreakspace{}nm and a dominant tensor component of $\chi_{zzz} = 2.0 \pm 0.2$\nobreakspace{}pm/V, based on the second-order nonlinear response at the interfaces.
+We demonstrated an enhancement of the effective bulk second-order susceptibility in ABC-type heterostructures by optimizing the thickness of the ABC period, achieving a dominant tensor component of $\chi_{zzz} = 2.0 \pm 0.2$\nobreakspace{}pm/V at $t_{\text{ABC}} = 1.5$\nobreakspace{}nm, based on the second-order nonlinear response at the interfaces.
 The observed non-linearity enhancement stems from the higher density of interfaces, symmetry breaking in the ABC stacks, and dielectric contrast between the materials.
 The nonlinearity could be further enhanced if the layers remain distinct and non-intermixed at the range of 0.5\nobreakspace{}nm, for example, by minimizing surface and interface roughness through deposition on ultra-smooth substrates.
-Experimental results indicate that the optimal strategy for maximizing second-order susceptibility is to incorporate the greatest number of ABC layers per unit thickness, while ensuring physical separation to maintain structural integrity.
+Extremely thin and homogeneous layers are needed.
+The evolution of the roughness inside the ALD multilayer stack is the result of both the replicated substrate roughness and the intrinsic film roughness.
+The coating material and process conditions can influence the latter.
+This may have the potential for further improvements, particularly in increasing layer density~\cite{schroder2010angle}.
+Among other techniques, ALD has a high potential to provide such films for future advanced nonlinear photonic application.
+Experimental results indicate that the optimal strategy to maximize second-order susceptibility is to incorporate the greatest number of ABC layers per unit thickness, while ensuring physical separation to maintain structural integrity.
 However, the layer thickness is ultimately constrained by the limit of a single atomic layer.
-Therefore, future efforts should prioritize identifying a more suitable material composition, which remains challenging and elusive.
+Therefore, future efforts should also prioritize the identification of a more suitable material composition, which remains challenging and elusive.
 Additionally, ABC nanolaminates have potential for near-ultraviolet applications, leveraging their low absorption edge when constituent materials are carefully selected.
-Polarity flipping, combined with form birefringence, enables phase matching in bulk form-birefringent metamaterials \cite{formBirometamaterial}.
-We envision that ABC~type heterostructures will open new avenues for nonlinear optics by integration into nanophotonic waveguides to efficiently access the dominant tensor component $\chi_{zzz}$ \cite{ABC-waveguide}, metasurfaces and other photonic platforms \cite{ABC-overcoating,ABC-metasrufaceplasmonic}.
+Polarity flipping, combined with form birefringence, enables phase matching in bulk form-birefringent metamaterials~\cite{formBirometamaterial}.
+We envision that ABC-type heterostructures will open new avenues for nonlinear optics through integration into nanophotonic waveguides to efficiently access the dominant tensor component $\chi_{zzz}$~\cite{ABC-waveguide}, and current efforts focus on integrating the heterostructures into nonlinear metasurfaces and other photonic platforms~\cite{ABC-overcoating,ABC-metasrufaceplasmonic}.